GovTechSG/adex-ug/User Guide/Dashboard.md

 ## My teams

-In **My teams** tab, you can view the Team names, click any team name, at the right side of the pane, you can see Team name, Organisation, Created by and date.
+In **My teams** tab, user can view the Team names, click any team name, at the right side of the pane, user can see Team name, Organisation, Created by and date.

-Also under team name you can view the following:
+Also under team name user can view the following:

 - Team description
 - Members